phylogeography/HIVmixedEffectsClock/README.md

 # HIVmixedEffectsClock
-A mixed effects clock model application to HIV-1 groupM
+A mixed effects clock model application to HIV-1 group M

-This repo provides the analysis input files associated with a manuscript on dating the origin of HIV-1 group M using a mixed effects clock model.
+This repo provides the analysis input files associated with a manuscript on dating the origin of HIV-1 group M using a mixed effects molecular clock model.

 The xml file contains the HIV-1 group M data, the mixed effects models settings, the prior specifications and the analysis settings.
 The xml can be run using the hmc-clock branch of BEAST (https://github.com/beast-dev/beast-mcmc).